 3. Other Signs of ADHD or Autism Are Present

-If you notice a developmental delay in any of these key areas in addition to your child’s humping behavior, talk to your primary care physician and seek support for your child.
+If you notice a developmental delay in any of these key areas in addition to your child’s humping behavior, talk to your primary care physician to seek support for your child.

 4. Displays Other Signs of Sexual Abuse

-If you notice your child having detailed age-inappropriate sexual knowledge, attempting to touch others’ private areas, or is showing signs of sexual activity, talk to your child, and gather information on where your child learned the information.
+If you notice your child having detailed age-inappropriate sexual knowledge, attempting to touch others’ private areas, or showing signs of sexual activity, talk to your child, and discover where your child learned the information.

 Most children who have been victims of sexual abuse will have extreme behavior changes including depression, hesitancy to undress, avoidance of touch, and hyper-vigilance.